 Lone Mørch is an award-winning author, photographer, speaker and producer, driven by a deep sense of freedom and social justice.
 An advocate for female sovereignty, she explores the crossroads between veils, words, art, politics, body and self.
 The founder of Lolo’s Boudoir, Lone has helped empower hundreds of women through her transformative photography, programs and retreats.

 Her award-winning book, Seeing Red: A Woman’s Quest for Truth, Power and the Sacred (She Writes Press, 2012), is a candid account of her own path to liberation.
-Her coming book, Unveiled, chronicles her intimate photographic encounters with women of all ages and stages of life, and how the therapeutic power of the lens has healed, transformed and awakened both the seer and the seen.
+Embody is her second book (Feb.
+2018).
+It chronicles her intimate photographic encounters with women of all ages and stages of life, and how the therapeutic power of the lens has healed, transformed and awakened both the seer and the seen.

-In her past life, she's worked to strengthen local community organizations for CARE in Nepal, was team manager at the KaosPilot University in San Francisco, led a pilgrimage to the holy Mount Kailas, produced videos and curated mixed media installations with Ideagarden and been a consultant and project coordinator for the performance theater Secret Hotel.
+In her past life, she's worked to strengthen local community organizations for CARE in Nepal, been team manager at the KaosPilot University in San Francisco, led a pilgrimage to the holy Mount Kailas in Tibet, produced videos and curated mixed media installations with Ideagarden and been a consultant and project coordinator for the performance theater Secret Hotel in Denmark.

 +45 50 31 71 05

 Click to DOWNLOAD EMBODY PRESS RELEASE

 A few sample reviews of my work and writing:

 Embody is about women's own freedom but also the extraordinary vision of the photographer who grants them the freedom to be viewed as they see fit.
 Veil by veil, woman by woman, image by image, page by page, Lone Mørch’s images reveal a healing vision for a wounded world, a gallery of women who feel safe enough to be at home in their own skin, proving that we long to see and be seen. –Phil Cousineau, author and filmmaker